For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 FRAM Cabin Air Filter

-The FRAM unit will attract Honda and Acura owners who want a cleaner smelling car and breathe in clean air.
-Musty or otherwise unappealing smells don’t have to be a part of your drives.
+The FRAM unit will attract Honda and Acura owners who want a cleaner smelling car and improved air quality.
+Musty odors or otherwise unappealing smells don’t have to be a part of your drives!

 The activated carbon and Arm & Hammer baking soda eliminate any existing odors.
 They’ll also work to prevent bad scents from the outdoors seeping into your cabin.

-There are also QR codes you can scan with your phone that’ll get you to installation videos.
-The tech-savvy among you will definitely appreciate this!
+This product also comes with installation guidelines and QR codes you can scan with your phone to access installation videos.

 Manufacturer’s Specifications and Feature List